telerik/winforms-docs/virtualgrid/rows/pinned-rows.md

 # Pinned Rows

 __RadVirtualGrid__ rows can be pinned so that the rows appear anchored to the top or bottom of the grid.
-To pin a row you should use the __SetRowPinPosition__ where you just need to pass the row index and the desired pin position.
+To pin a row you should use the __SetRowPinPosition__ method where you just need to pass the row index and the desired pin position.

 {{source=..\SamplesCS\VirtualGrid\pinned-cells-rows.cs region=PinRow}}
 {{source=..\SamplesVB\VirtualGrid\pinned-cells-rows.vb region=PinRow}}